 Sashiko Supply Recommendation (Must Have)

-These supplies and tools are must to have.
+These supplies and tools are must to have to enjoy our Sashiko.
 Some teachers/books may say that they are optional to have.
 However, since you are trying to enjoy the Sashiko, I strongly recommend you to get these items.
-They make a significant difference.
+They make a significant difference in both stitching experience & results.

 - Sashiko Thread (specifically designed for the Sashiko purpose)